 Note: ISSS does not have the expertise to evaluate individual insurance policies.
 The Exchange Visitor must check with his/her insurance provider to verify that the policy meets the minimum insurance requirements set by the U.S. Department of State.

 Exchange Visitors are required to purchase insurance for their entire program duration if the program (as shown on their DS 2019) is shorter than one semester.
 If the program will continue for more than one semester, Exchange Visitors may purchase coverage for the remaining duration of the current semester upon arrival and renew their insurance in semester increments.
 It is the Exchange Visitor's responsibility to provide proof of continuous insurance coverage to ISSS.

 J-1 visa holders must notify ISSS of dependents who are currently in the United States or who arrive subsequently.
 Please make an appointment with a scholar advisor to present evidence of insurance coverage for dependents.

-If an Exchange Visitor enters the U.S. without sufficient insurance coverage, s/he may purchase a UT student health insurance plan with Academic Health Plans/BlueCross BlueShield.
+If an Exchange Visitor enters the U.S. without sufficient insurance coverage, s/he is eligible to purchase a UT student health insurance plan with Academic Health Plans/BlueCross BlueShield, which satisfies all U.S. Department of State insurance requirements for the J-1 program.
 This coverage can be purchased by making an appointment with the insurance advisor or on our Health Insurance Plan Enrollments page.
 Stand-alone repatriation/medical evacuation coverage can be purchased online through International SOS.
 Please see the instructions here for assistance with this purchase.